codeschool/compliments/README.md

 You'll need to create a Google API console project for your own hosted version of Compliments in order to sign in.
 You can find [a step-by-step guide here](https://github.com/zquestz/omniauth-google-oauth2#google-api-setup).

+## How to get set up

+After you clone the repository locally, there are a few steps to get a local version running.

+- Run ./bin/setup
+- Update the .env file with the correct environment variables (see the file)
+- Das it!